 - Prepare a memorandum or document outlining the business for potential buyers.

 - Screening potential buyers to see whether they are genuine and have the necessary finances to purchase the business.

 - Liaising between the buyer and seller in negotiations.

-- Closing the deal and finalising the sale.
+- Closing the deal and finalising the sale

 You will need a team surrounding you when selling your business.
 A solicitor is also required to prepare the contract of sale, and an accountant to help organise your financials.
-Be sure to seek professional advice when selling your business.
+Be sure to get professional advice when selling your business.